hpyhacking/peatio/docs/api/websocket_api.md

 }
 ```

-If other error occured during the message handling server throws an error
+If other error occurred during the message handling server throws an error

 ```JSON
 {